-Workplace experience (Work Integrated Learning) is the final part of your degree and takes a full semester.
+Workplace experience (the Cooperative Education paper) is the final part of your degree and takes a full semester.
 This is a supervised work placement related to your major(s), for an organisation of your choice.
 In Year 3, you also study any remaining major or minor papers as well as electives.